dianfajar/danaoira.github.io/_posts/2017-06-07-d3js-selections-data-binding-scales.md

 ### The Weather

-Coming from Southern California, weather talk down there isn't very interesting since it's sunny and hot there most months out of the year.
+Coming from Southern California, weather talk down there isn't very fun since it's sunny and hot most months out of the year.
 After moving to the The Bay Area, the weather is actually really interesting to talk about.

 On the topic of weather, class started with weather data visualizations.
 If you thought weather talk in San Francisco was cool, D3.js weather talk is even cooler - even down to the classical examples that are still live.